-In addition to our new Anti-Slavery and Human Trafficking Policy each Group member has a number of longstanding and complimentary polices which have dovetailed together to form a tapestry of compliance in this area.
+In addition to our new Anti-Slavery and Human Trafficking Policy, each Group member has a number of longstanding and complimentary polices which have dovetailed together to form a tapestry of compliance in this area.
 For example, certain of our subsidiaries’ Codes of Conduct, Whistleblowing Policies and Corporate Social Responsibility Framework all help underpin our efforts to mitigate the risk of modern slavery within our supply chains.

-We expect the same high standards from all of our contractors, suppliers and other business partners, and as part of our processes when on-boarding new suppliers, where possible we include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect that our suppliers will hold their own suppliers to the same high standards.
+We expect the same high standards from all of our contractors, suppliers and other business partners, and as part of our processes when on-boarding new suppliers, where possible we include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we ensure that our suppliers will hold their own suppliers to the same high standards.

 As part of our initiative to identify and mitigate risk we utilised our Risk Based Approach to identify those suppliers of particular interest as far as modern slavery is concerned.
 Again, our approach varies between our Group companies but representative actions are as follows: